AnubhavKumarGupta/AnubhavKumarGupta/README.md

 🙋‍♂️ About Me

-- 🧑🏻‍💻 Completed my B.Tech journey at Techno International New Town.

-- 🔭 Love diving into all core CS subjects.

-- 🌱 Currently mastering **Front-End Technologies & building Projects.**

-- 🚀 I’m currently looking for a Job with a role of Front End Web Developer.
+- 🚀 Currently working as a Data Engineer at Infometry Inc.
+- 🔍 Passionate about Data Engineering, Backend Development, and Data Processing.
+- 🌱 Exploring Big Data Technologies, SQL, Python, and Cloud Platforms.

-- 💬 Ask me about **Python, Data Structure, HTML, CSS, JS**.
+- 💬 Ask me about Python, SQL, Data Engineering, DSA, and Backend Development.

-- 📧 How to reach me **gupta.anubhav2103@gmail.com**.
+- 📧 Reach me at gupta.anubhav2103@gmail.com.

 <p align="left">